Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Conclusion and Future Research

 \section{Conclusion and Future Research}

-In this work, we introduced \textbf{Zenesis}, an interactive, no-code segmentation platform that bridges the gap between modern foundation models and the unique demands of non-AI-ready scientific imagery.
-By leveraging multimodal transformer-based techniques, including GroundedDINO and SAM, Zenesis enables accurate, zero-shot segmentation of complex scientific images such as FIB-SEM without requiring extensive preprocessing or model retraining.
+In this work, we introduced \textbf{Zenesis}, an interactive, no-code segmentation tool that enhances data readiness by transforming raw imaging inputs into semantically meaningful segments.
+It also accelerates the data readiness phase essential for training foundation models.
+By leveraging multimodal transformer-based techniques, including GroundingDINO and SAM, Zenesis enables accurate, zero-shot segmentation of complex scientific images such as FIB-SEM without requiring extensive preprocessing or model retraining.

 Our results demonstrate that Zenesis outperforms traditional methods like Otsu thresholding and SAM-only approaches, particularly in noisy, high bit-depth imaging domains.
 We validated Zenesis on challenging datasets featuring both crystalline and amorphous catalyst structures, achieving state-of-the-art performance in terms of accuracy, IoU, and Dice score.
-These results highlight Zenesis’s robustness and adaptability across diverse scientific imaging modalities, positioning it as a powerful tool for accelerating scientific discovery in domains traditionally underserved by AI models.
+These results highlight Zenesis’s robustness and adaptability across diverse scientific imaging modalities, positioning it as a powerful tool for accelerating scientific discovery in domains traditionally under-served by AI models.

 Looking ahead, several promising research directions emerge.
-First, we plan to extend Zenesis to support additional imaging modalities such as \textit{X-ray diffraction (XRD)}, \textit{scanning tunneling microscopy (STM)}, and \textit{energy-dispersive X-ray spectroscopy (EDX)}, broadening its applicability across scientific domains.
-Second, we will develop support for \textit{multi-object segmentation} within individual images and volumes, enabling more complex scene understanding.
-Third, we intend to introduce an optional \textit{fine-tuning module} that allows advanced users to adapt the segmentation pipeline to highly specialized or critical datasets where domain-specific refinement is essential.
-Through Zenesis, we take a step toward democratizing advanced AI capabilities for scientific imaging, facilitating broader access to interactive segmentation tools that preserve domain fidelity, reduce annotation burden, and accelerate hypothesis-driven research.
+First, we plan to extend Zenesis to support additional imaging modalities such as {X-ray diffraction (XRD)}, {scanning tunneling microscopy (STM)}, and {energy-dispersive X-ray spectroscopy (EDX)}, broadening its applicability across scientific domains.
+Second, we will develop support for {multi-object segmentation} within individual images and volumes, enabling more complex scene understanding.
+Third, we intend to introduce an optional {fine-tuning module} that allows advanced users to adapt the segmentation pipeline to highly specialized or critical datasets where domain-specific refinement is essential.
+To further demonstrate Zenesis's broader applicability and benchmark against established standards, we will evaluate a RefCOCO-style generalized referring expression-based segmentation benchmarking framework ~\cite{kazemzadeh2014referitgame}, which could enable large-scale validation using multimodal inputs (e.g., natural language + image) over expansive datasets, as established in vision-language segmentation literature.
+Through Zenesis, we take a step forward toward democratizing advanced AI capabilities for scientific imaging, facilitating broader access to interactive segmentation tools that preserve domain fidelity, reduce annotation burden, and accelerate hypothesis-driven research.